 The second rule is the proliferation avoidance rule.
-This rule is simple and to the point: Do not needlessly create DB2 objects that are not absolutely required.
+It is simple to state and directly to the point: do not needlessly create DB2 objects that are not necessary.

 Whenever a DB2 object is created additional entries are placed in the DB2 Catalog.
-Creating needless views causes what I call "catalog clutter" - that is, entries in the catalog for objects which are not needed and/or are not used.
+Creating needless views (and, indeed any object), causes what I call catalog clutter-entries in the catalog for objects which are not needed or not used.

-In terms of views, for every unnecessary view that is created DB2 will potentially insert rows into 4 view-specific catalog tables (SYSVTREE, SYSVLTREE, SYSVIEWS, and SYSVIEWDEP) and 3 table-specific catalog tables (SYSTABLES, SYSTABAUTH, and SYSCOLUMNS).
-If uncontrolled view creation is permitted then disk growth, I/O problems, and inefficient catalog organization can result.
+In terms of views, for every unnecessary view that is created DB2 will potentially insert rows into 4 view-specific catalog tables (SYSVTREE, SYSVIEWS, and SYSVIEWDEP) and 3 table-specific catalog tables (SYSTABLES, SYSTABAUTH, and SYSCOLUMNS).
+If uncontrolled view creation is permitted, DASD growth, I/O problems, and inefficient catalog organization may result.